nextgis/docs_ngmobile/source/load_geodata.rst

 You can only use standard attributes form (not custom *.ngfp form) for editing GeoJSON layer.

-The standard attributes form contains following fields:
+The standard attributes form contains only following three fields:

 1. Text field for entering characters or digits.
 2. Dialogue for entering date & time.